Daniel A. Cox, PhD

 Kelsey Eyre Hammond

-Kelsey Eyre Hammond is a research associate here at American Enterprise Institute (AEI)’s Survey Center on American Life.
+Kelsey Eyre Hammond is a program coordinator here at American Enterprise Institute (AEI)’s Survey Center on American Life.
 She received a Bachelor of Arts in Political Science from Brigham Young University with a minor in Mandarin Chinese.

 Kelsey has researched and written about partisan trust, partisan sorting, and the intersection of politics and religion.
 Her interests include public opinion regarding societal and cultural norms and phenomenons, women’s experiences, and trends in religion.